Gourmet Homemade Meals for Your Dog

 Use a rice cooker to cook the brown rice.
 Put an extra cup of water to make the brown rice moister.
 Set aside to cook after cooking.
 To cook brown rice in rice cooker will take approximately 15 minutes.
 Set aside to cool.
-Once it's cool.
-Puree and mix with the rest of the ingredients.
+Once it's cool, puree and combine with the rest of the ingredients.

 Put whole chicken in a big stainless steel pot and submerge in cold water.
 Boil the chicken till chicken is fully-cooked (no blood or raw flesh).
 Boiling a whole chicken might take an entire hour.
 Do not put any spices, salt or pepper when boiling the chicken.
 Discard scum or as much fat from top.
 Set aside to cool.
 (SEE NOTE below regarding making a clear broth with this chicken.)

 Turn off stove.
 Remove bones from the chicken.
 Be careful removing the tiny neck bones and thin bones.
-Cut the cooked chicken flesh into bite size pieces.
-Discard chicken bones and skins.
-Puree cooked chicken meats and cooked chicken organs.
+Puree cooked chicken meats; this will insure that no bones are included.